 (3) A requirement established by a subgrant agreement is applicable to the subgrants that are the subject of that subgrant agreement without having to be restated in an Administrative Code rule.

-(E) The conditions, requirements, and restrictions of the subgrant will be an addendum to the subgrant agreement.
-Rules establishing the methodology and reporting requirements of individual subgrant are adopted as internal management rules and included in Chapter 5101:9-6 of the Administrative Code.
+(F) The conditions, requirements, and restrictions of the subgrant will be an addendum to the subgrant agreement.
+Rules establishing the methodology and reporting requirements of individual subgrants are adopted as internal management rules and included in Chapter 5101:9-6 of the Administrative Code.

-(1) ODJFS may revise county allocations within the allocation period due to an increase or decrease in federal and/or state funds; or
+(1) The departments may revise county allocations within the allocation period due to an increase or decrease in federal and/or state funds; or

 (1) ODJFS will notify the county subgrantee of the remaining balance of each allocation.
 The county subgrantee may request additional funds or release excess funds by completing and returning the notice no later than the last day of January for the first redistribution and the last day of April for the second redistribution.
 ODJFS will redistribute released funds to counties demonstrating additional need, at the discretion of the director of ODJFS; or